makyo/writing/content/work/post-self/book/src/ps-exo.md

     * [ ] Ioan 003-c - trying to figure out archive with Dear, gets in, finds pgpkey.
 Frustration at another encryption method, discussing diff between exocortex and archive.
     * [X] RJ 009 --- Home is unlocked
     * [X] Carter 006 --- Carter dreams of shadows
-    * [ ] *TODO Ioan - Moves in with Dear, who is upset that no one else seems to be taking this quite so seriously*
+    * [ ] Ioan 003-d --- Moves in with Dear, who is upset that no one else seems to be taking this quite so seriously
     * [ ] RJ 010 --- No water, no coffee, dreamlike books
     * [ ] Ioan 004 --- Ioan working, Dear's in a good mood
     * [ ] Sasha 001 --- Sasha meets with Caitlin